allanlundhansen/chat-ontology-builder-backend/docs/product-requirements/Phase 1/01-Kantian-Category-Structure-KG.md

 - The Neo4j database successfully implements all four Kantian categories and their subdivisions
 - The system maintains proper philosophical distinction between categories (Understanding) and formal logical structures (General Logic)
-- Concept nodes can be created and classified according to the categorical framework
+- Concept nodes can be created with optional Quality and Modality properties constrained to valid subcategory values
+- Concepts can be classified under Quantity and Relation subcategories using the INSTANCE_OF relationship
-- All relationship types are implemented and can be created between concepts
+- All semantic relationship types (CAUSES, HAS_PROPERTY, etc.) are implemented and can be created between concepts
+- Temporal (PRECEDES) and spatial (SPATIALLY_RELATES_TO) relationships are properly implemented with appropriate properties
-- Basic queries can retrieve concepts by category and navigate relationships
+- Basic queries can retrieve concepts by all four categories using the hybrid approach (properties and relationships)
 - The schema accommodates both simple and complex concepts
-- Documentation of the schema is complete and clear, including proper explanation of Kantian distinctions
+- Documentation of the schema is complete and clear, including proper explanation of Kantian distinctions and the hybrid implementation approach
 - Sample data demonstrating the categorical structure is provided

 ## 8. Future Considerations (v2)